jouellnyc/nRF24L01/README.md

  nrf.reg_write(0x01, 0x00)  # Disable auto-ack on all pipes
  nrf.reg_write(0x04, 0xFF)  # SETUP_RETR: max delay, 15 retries
 ```
 and some of the initial delays.
-Yes, the product is now weakened version BUT I get to play w/the toy now :).
+Yes, the product is now a weakened version BUT I get to play with the toy now :).
 I also tried a 10 µF and 47 µF capacitor between VCC/GND on each module.
 47 µF seemed to work best.

-Just my experience - I have about 24 hours worth of 'expertise',  so grain of salt here.
+Just my experience - I have about 24 hours worth of 'expertise', so take this with a grain of salt here.

 ## Hardware Requirements